 Starting off my career as an HR generalist, I quickly discovered my preference and passion for enabling growth.
 Leadership and organisational development activities were the perfect platform.
 Across my 15 years experience I have co-created multi-input leadership development programmes supporting the development of first, middle and senior leaders in the NHS and Not-for-Profit sector.
 I am motivated by being a catalyst for change for leaders of all backgrounds.
 I work for a future where more self-aware leaders will be enabling the delivery of effective patient and service user care through integrated high performing and possibly game changing teams and systems.

 I look after three workstreams; Coaching and Mentoring, Healthcare Leadership Model and the OD Network.
-We have lots of exciting events coming up, including mentoring skills for new or experienced mentors, career coaching to support crucial decision making, and our OD Network, upcoming sessions of which are being delivered in partnership with Delloite on enhancing our OD Practice.
-For 2019/2020 my focus will be to promote coaching and mentoring as the powerful development opportunities they are, to cater for our community of HLM Facilitators and to support our growing OD Network in its mission to create opportunities for thought and practice exchange.
+My focus is to promote coaching and mentoring as the powerful development opportunities they are, to cater for our community of HLM Facilitators and to support our growing OD Network in its mission to create opportunities for thought and practice exchange.

 [email protected] | 01223 597 726

 Ruth provides support to the Inclusion, Graduate Management Training Scheme and Talent Management workstreams across the east of England.

 Ruth has a background in health and social care and has previously worked as a social worker in older people’s mental health services, and also as a long-term volunteer for a charity in India.
 She loves to travel and experience different cultures, and also to spend time at home reading, walking the dog and socialising with family and friends.